chrplr/PCBS/docs/software-installation.rst

 -  Make sure that you have at least 5GB of free space on your hard drive to unpack the various software.
 -  You will need to have administrator rights to install some of the softwares.
-If you are using a computer from an Institution, check with the IT support team.
+If you are using a computer from an institution, check with the IT support team.

 Instructions for Windows
 ------------------------

-You are going to install Ubuntu Linux on your Windows system, using the *Windows Subsystem for Linux* (WSL)/
+You are going to install Ubuntu Linux on your Windows system, using the *Windows Subsystem for Linux* (aka WSL).

 The instructions to follow are at https://docs.microsoft.com/en-us/windows/wsl/tutorials/gui-apps

 In a nutshell, you have to

 #.
-Install the vGPU drivers for your graphics card (Intel, AMD or Nvidia GPU.
-Note: to check your GPU type, open the *Task Manager*, e.g. with ``Ctrl-Alt-Del``, and search for GPU under the *Performance* tab)
+Install the vGPU drivers for your graphics card (Intel, AMD or Nvidia) [1]_.
 #.
 Launch “Windows PowerShell” as administrator, and enter the command line ``wsl --install -d ubuntu`` and press ``Enter``.

 This downloads the full Ubuntu linux which may take a while.
 At some point during the install, a new Terminal window titled “Ubuntu” will open and will ask for a user name and password.
 You can put anything but it is crucial that you note down the password as it will be needed to install software under Ubuntu.